lucasvegi/Elixir-Code-Smells/README.md

 * __Problem:__ When a function assumes the responsibility of handling multiple errors returned by the same API endpoint, it can become confusing.

-* __Example:__ An example of this code smell is when a function uses the ``case`` control-flow structure to handle these multiple variations of response types from an endpoint.
+* __Example:__ An example of this code smell is when a function uses the ``case`` control-flow structure to handle  multiple variations of response types from an endpoint.
 This practice can make the function more complex, long, and difficult to understand, as shown next.

   ```elixir
   def get_customer(customer_id) do